Jordaan History, Family Crest & Coats of Arms

 Jordaan Settlers in United States in the 20th Century

-- Jacobus J. Jordaan, aged 27, who emigrated to the United States, in 1923
+- Jacobus J. Jordaan, aged 27, who immigrated to the United States, in 1923

 - Hendrik Johannes "Henno" Jordaan (b.
 1988), South African cricketer

 - Johnny Jordaan (1924-1989), pseudonym for Johannes Hendricus van Musscher, a Dutch folk singer